dschadow/CloudSecurity/README.md

 There is only one application configuration **config-client-vault** with the profile [default](http://localhost:8888/config-client-vault/default) available.

 ## config-client-vault
 This Spring Boot based web application contacts the Spring Cloud Config Server for the configuration and exposes the REST endpoints `/`, `/credentials` and `/secrets`.
 The `/secrets` endpoint communicates with Vault directly and provides POST and GET methods to read and write individual values to the configured Vault.
-You can use the applications **openAPI UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.
+You can use the applications **OpenAPI UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.
 This project requires a running PostgreSQL database and uses dynamic database credentials provided by Vault.

 The [application.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/application.yml) file in the **config-client-vault** project does require valid credentials to access Vault.
 The active configuration is using AppRole, but Token support is available too.